Current members of the Young Workers Centre Committee of Management are:

 Jessica is an employment lawyer in Maurice Blackburn’s Melbourne office.
 She holds a Bachelor of Arts and a Juris Doctor, and was admitted to practice in 2014.
 Before joining the firm, Jessica gained experience working in an employment and commercial litigation team for a top tier commercial firm, as well as a union.
 She was also a Student Research Fellow at the Centre of Employment and Labour Relations Law at the University of Melbourne.

-Wil is the Industrial and Campaigns Officer for the Victorian Trades Hall Council.
+Amanda is the Assistant Secretary of Victorian Trades Hall Council.

 Yasser is a barrister with 6 years of litigation experience and immediately prior to going to the bar had a busy practice in the Industrial and Employment Law department at Slater & Gordon.